 If you prefer a different private school than the one your child is placed in, there’s a chance you could still be eligible for tuition reimbursement, but it depends on a couple of factors.
 First: Your school district doesn’t offer FAPE to begin with.
 Second: Your preferred private school is appropriate for your child’s needs.

-When it comes down to paying for special needs services, leaning on health insurance and personal funds are among the more popular options.
+When it comes down to paying for personalized special needs services, leaning on health insurance, state programs and personal funds are among the more popular options.
 But these options may not be enough to help your child over a long period of time.
-And the truth is, not everyone is fully insured or confident enough about their financial standing to handle the expenses that can come up as their child grows up.
+And the truth is, not everyone is fully insured or financially prepared to handle the expenses that can come up as their child grows up.

 Why get a personal loan?

 A personal loan could provide your family with the flexibility and funds you need for your child’s care.
 You can use a personal loan to offset some or all of your child’s learning disability expenses.

 Paying for treatment costs upfront can cause additional stress to a family by affecting their budget or emptying their savings.
 A family that spends all their savings on specialized learning disability treatments may be vulnerable to financial catastrophe if an emergency comes up and they have no savings to fall back on.

 Some families can’t afford the expensive treatments unless they can finance them by getting a personal loan to pay back the amount slowly over a series of months or years.
 That’s why it’s a good idea to have the funds from a personal loan available.